Dropping a Course

 Refer to the academic calendar for drop deadlines.

-Students wishing to drop all classes and withdraw from the University must initiate a formal withdrawal through the Student Life Office.
+Students wishing to drop all classes and withdraw from the University for the term must initiate a formal withdrawal through the online Withdraw Request.

 There is an Add/Drop fee assessed for each drop processed after the term starts, excluding withdrawals.